joycelin1123/SEP-Automated-Feature-Detection/README.md

 - locL        - list of the locations on the x-axis of each errorbar plotted
 - x_ticksL    - list of the location of the x-labels
 - x_labelsL   - list of labels for the x-axis
-- im_nameL    - list of image names (what you want the title of the plot to be)
+- im_nameL    - list of user-defined image names (what you want the title of the plot to be)
 - colorL      - list of colors for the errorbars e.g. ".k" --> black and disconnected errorbars
 - markerL     - list of markers for the most likely value of each errorbar e.g. "ro" --> red circles
 - fL          - list of the f values, each sublist is for one waveband [f_1, f_2, ...] where f_1 is the f value for Image 1, etc.